 3. Using Data to Nudge Users Can Increase Completion Rates

 The advantage that online education platforms like Coursera have over in-person classes is the ability to track how frequently students watch videos, submit assignments, and complete quizzes.
-These platforms can use this information to “nudge” students into finishing their modules, by sending reminders at critical moments.
+These platforms can use this information to “nudge” students into finishing their modules with messages sent at key moments.

-Additional research from Copenhagen Business School found that sending email nudges in online learning made students “1.5 times more likely to view lecture videos” and these same students spent “15% more time on viewing online lectures than their peers”.
+Research from Copenhagen Business School found that sending email nudges in made students 1.5x more likely to view lecture videos and spend 15% more time viewing online lectures than their peers.

 But keep in mind — different types of nudges work better for different types of students.